 Day 1 – Inverness, Torridon, Ullapool

-Colin will meet you underneath the main display board in the arrival hall at Inverness Railway Station at 0830 on Tuesday morning.
-Inverness is a small station so it will be easy to identify Colin.
-On the final day of the workshop, we will return you to Inverness Railway Station at 1500, allowing clients to connect with the rail services south.
-After the group has met, we will head for Torridon where we will spend the morning in Glen Torridon.
-After lunch, we will continue to Loch Maree where we will have the opportunity to photograph Slioch from a variety of locations.
-We will depart around 1530 for Ullapool following the coast road via, Gairloch and Poolewe, to arrive at Ardvrek House around 1730.
+When everyone has arrived, we will drive to Kinlochewe and spend the morning in Glen Torridon.
+After lunch, we will continue on to Loch Maree where we will have the opportunity to photograph Slioch from a variety of locations.
+We will depart at 15:30 for Ullapool following the coast road via, Gairloch and Poolewe, to arrive at Ardvrek House around 17:15.

-Today we will drive north to Clachtoll where the white sandy bay gives way to a rocky foreshore.
-The beach is partially composed of beautiful boulders composed of Torridonian sandstone and Lewisian gneiss – the building block of the north-west Highlands.
-After lunch, we will head for Stoer Head Lighthouse and take a short walk across the moorland, which gives superb aspects back towards the lighthouse and the cliffs.
-If weather permits, we will continue on to the Old Man of Stoer.
-On our return, we will stop at a high-point which overlooks the mountains of Assynt and Coigach – Canisp, Suilven, Cul Mor, Cul Beag, Stac Pollaidh and Ben Mor Coigach can all be seen, linearly, on the horizon.
+Today we will drive north along Loch Assynt to the Bay of Clachtoll where a rocky foreshore gives way to a white sandy beach.
+Pink boulders of Torridonian sandstone can be found jaxtaposed alongside striated greenish rocks of Lewisian gneiss – the building block of the north-west Highlands.
+Our second location takes us to Stoer Head Lighthouse where a short walk across the moorland, gives superb views back towards the seacliffs and lighthouse.
+If weather permits, we will continue out to the Old Man of Stoer – an impressive sandstone sea stack.
+On our return journey, we will stop at a high-point overlooking the mountains of Assynt – Canisp, Suilven, Cul Mor, Cul Beag, Stac Pollaidh and Ben Mor Coigach can all be seen, linearly, on the horizon.

-Day 3 – Stac Pollaidh
+Day 3 – Garvie Bay and Lochinver

-Day 4 – Achnahaird Bay, Garvie Bay
+Day 4 – Achnahaird Bay

 Day 5 – Dundonnell